2012–13 curling season: WCT Money List

+The Dominion MA Cup

-The Dominion MA CupThe Dominion MA Cup (presented by TSN) was contested in the 2012–13 season.
+The Dominion MA Cup (presented by TSN) was contested in the 2012–13 season.
 The Cup was awarded to the Canadian Curling Association Member Association (MA) who has had the most success during the season in CCA-sanctioned events.
 Events included the Canadian mixed championship, men's and women's juniors championships, the Scotties, the Brier, the men's and women's senior championships and the national wheelchair championship.
 Points were awarded based on placement in each of the events, with the top association receiving 14 points, the 2nd place team with 13, etc.